realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - [Role -> DomainRole] for the Role objects
 - Minimal use of Interfaces
 - One abstract class to define the Role Object class

-### Inspiration
-- Have a pure domain layer that adheres to Alan Kay and Yegor Bugayenko OO styles

-### Developer Experience
-- Architected by layer, and each layer is grouped by feature, which allows convenenient and easy to understand navigation of the code.

 ### Static Methods
 - Use of Static methods is severely limited to only those that are: